hunterbowan/lesson4_javascript1/Lesson4_ExpenseCalculator/README.md

 Hunter Bowan

 ### Project Description:
-This project uses javascript to make a dynamic webpage that allows for user input and makes calculations and a results page
+This project uses javascript to make a dynamic webpage that allows for user input and makes calculations and a results page for a budget

 ### View Project:
 https://hunterbowan.github.io/lesson4_javascript1/